BA (Hons) English Literature, UCL

 Who or what inspires you?

-Great art and good design, mountains, the sea, Shakespeare, my wife, good teaching, God, Seamus Heaney, fantastic theatre and direction.
+Great art, good design, mountains, the sea, Shakespeare, my wife, good teaching, God, Seamus Heaney, fantastic theatre and direction.

 Tell us something not a lot of people know about you.